BobaBoard/boba-docs/docs/product/WIPs/extensible-dropdown.md

     spend more brainpower on how once we're closer to tying everything up together. **The initial component should not be tied to any particular image provider.** Ideally we could reuse it for Tenor, Giphy or even our own internal search.
 - **Q: Do we want it to be simply image selection or also allow selecting videos (bc of the gif size vs mp4 size issue)?**
   - I guess we'll have to support passing videos for gifs, but I'd look at what react-tenor does.
+- **Q: Do we want a masonry-style display for images or a grid-like style one?**
+  - React-tenor currently uses grid, and I'd keep it that way for now because it's easier.
 - **Q: What are the accessibility considerations for something like this?**
   - What happens if people pause automatic gif playing?
 Should they still be playing in the selector?